 It starts out scary and uncomfortable.
-I didn’t want to go.
+I didn’t want to go to the psychiatric hospital.
 I didn’t want to be there.
 I was already suicidal, and here I was voluntarily giving up every comforting thing I had in my life: people, places, and things, in order to commit myself to not dying.

 Fuck.
 I should have killed myself, this is going to be unbearable.
 My soul is on fire and we haven’t even completed the intake interview.
 Yes, I am suicidal.
 Yes, I do have a plan.
 No, I’m not on any medication.
 Please make my mother my emergency contact.
 Yes, I understand that I will not be released until the doctor determines that I am no longer in danger.